Mbaoma/my-articles/creating-ubuntu-groups.md

 ## Managing Users, Groups and Permissions in Linux

-Hi, in today's article, we will be walking through the steps involved in setting up an Ubuntu virtual machine, creating users and groups and assigning specific permissions to the different groups.
+Hi, in today's article, we will be walking through the steps involved in setting up an Ubuntu virtual machine, creating users and groups, and assigning specific permissions to the different groups.

 [Users and groups](https://wiki.archlinux.org/index.php/users_and_groups) are created to control access to the system's files, directories etc.